 - I worked for a Fortune 100 healthcare company for a number of years as a software trainer and people manager.
 The industry experienced a downturn that impacted jobs and I decided to accept a voluntary severance package.

 - I loved training others and seeing first-hand how learning could positively impact the workplace.
-But to move forward in my new chapter I needed to complete my undergraduate degree.
-I traveled most of my career during a time where online learning was just coming of age so leaving a job I loved actually opened a different door.
+But to move forward I needed to complete my undergraduate degree.
+I had traveled most of my career during a time where online learning was just coming of age so leaving a job I loved actually opened a different door for a fresh start.

-- At Midwestern State University a professor peaked my interest in instructional design and that is when I decided to keep going with my education and was accepted at the University of North Texas.
+- In my last semester at Midwestern State University, a professor peaked my interest in instructional design and that is when I decided to continue with my education and was accepted into the Master’s of Science program at the University of North Texas.

-- Reflecting over the last few years and my career, it dawned on me that as a software trainer I had in fact been creating instruction as a training designer.
-Now with my master’s degree in learning technologies, I am better equipped to develop learning that is measurable, meaningful, and process-driven.
+- Reflecting on my career, I realized that as a software trainer I had in fact been creating learning as an instructional designer.
+Now with my Master’s degree in Learning Technologies, I am better equipped to develop learning that is measurable, meaningful, and process-driven.

 My other passion is volunteering.
 Since 2012, I spend time every week at a local animal shelter helping medical staff, building enrichment, and assisting in finding furever homes for the animals in the shelter’s care.

 My family and a few places we have visited

 We head to the mountains every summer to escape the Texas heat even if it is just for a week.
 We enjoy exploring our national parks and seeing all the majestic beauty of this country.